WillDetlor/TinyClojure/Readme.md

 ###### Immediate tasks
 * implement scopes properly
+* work on the command line interface
+* comments

 ###### Minor
 * shouldn't need to reset the interpreter when an extension function is added